ASN’s Statement on Diversity and Inclusion:

 Advantages for our minority members include:

-- Access to education and professional development opportunities year-round and at our Scientific Sessions and Annual Meeting at Experimental Biology (EB)
+- Access to education and professional development opportunities year-round and at Nutrition, ASN’s annual flagship meeting and Scientific Sessions

-- Networking events to meet colleagues and other industry professionals, including a special luncheon at EB
+- Networking events to meet colleagues and other industry professionals, including a special networking reception at Nutrition

-- Award opportunities and recognition, including travel awards for investigator-mentors at EB
+- Award opportunities and recognition, including travel awards for investigator-mentors at Nutrition